 How to qualify for employment insurance benefits

 The most important factor to qualify is that you get laid off from your job (and aren’t fired for good reason).
 From there, you’ll need to have worked a required number of hours (between 420 – 700) in the last calendar year.
-You’ll also need to have made contributions to EI through your pay cheques.
-If you meet these criteria, you should be eligible to receive 55% of your previous income through the program.
+You’ll also need to have made contributions to EI through your paycheques.
+If you meet these criteria, you should be eligible to receive around 55% of your previous income through the program.

-Secured loans.
+- Secured loans.
 Secured loans require you to put up some sort of asset (like your house or vehicle) to “insure” your payments.
 If you default, your lender gets to sell the asset to get their money back.

-Unsecured loans.These loans don’t require an asset, but rely heavily on your credit score.
-If your score is 650 or above, you should be able to qualify for this type of loan.
-But if you default, your score will go way down.
+- Unsecured loans.
+Unsecured loans don’t require an asset, but rely heavily on your credit score.
+If your score is 650 or higher, you should be able to qualify for this type of loan (if you meet the other eligibility requirements).

 - Guarantor loans.
 If a friend or family member has a good credit score, you might like to ask them to co-sign for your loan.
 This way, you should be able to qualify for more money and get more favourable rates.

 To apply for personal loans for people on EI, you’ll need to:

 - Check your credit score.
 The first thing you should do is check your credit score.
 If your credit score is under 650, you may have more trouble getting a loan with competitive rates and terms.